bbuckner2092/color-game/README.md

     Created 3 new variables, R G B, which each consist of there own random numbers between 0 - 255 24.)
 Concatenated the 3 variables before using the push method on the arr to generate the 6 random numbers.
     Included a comment for the HTML to explain where we get the number of Squares.
+25.)
+Added an additional space between the , and " of the return rgb, specifically the G and B.
+    During the actual gameplay, when we would pick the correct square it was not identical to the spacing of the clicked color.
+    This was the only true solution.